floeck/site/_posts/2021-08-06-Sometimes-life-sucks.md

 Also given covid, smoking occasional weed and getting comfortable during this middle part I think contributed to you losing interest.
 Or maybe it had nothing to do with me at all, and it was the work, pressure and all these things effecting you.
 But deep down for some reason I feel it was me, I fucked it up.
 I may be wrong, but it's just a feeling I have.

 I just can't at this stage of my grief shake the thought that I had caused this.
-My codependance rising, bubbling to the surface around the time I fell hard and fast for you.
+My codependency rising, bubbling to the surface around the time I fell hard and fast for you.
 Clutching at straws as I began to fall trying not to lose you, but ultimately pushing you away.

 Maybe this is all part of growing up, a graduation I feel for something better.
 But I don't want it to be.
 I just want you.